Privacy notice: Housing Advice and Homeless Service

 Understanding the impact of Homelessness Programmes and the Homeless Reduction Act 2017 – Ministry of Housing, Communities and Local Government

-If you have made a homeless application, the Ministry of Housing, Communities and Local Government (MHCLG) want to learn more about the help provided to people who are homeless or threatened with homelessness, to help improve services.
+If you have made a homeless application, the Ministry of Housing, Communities and Local Government (MHCLG) want to learn more about the help provided to people who are homeless or threatened with homelessness and those housed in an emergency as a result of coronavirus.
+This will help to improve services.

 MHCLG want to use the information you provide about how you have become homeless (or threatened with homelessness), your housing history and the sort of things that you need help and support with.